 Important Notes For Participants

-Qualifying tutoring hours can be completed online through the Academic Resource Center.
+Qualifying tutoring hours can be completed online through the Academic Success

-Students may also use other campus organized tutoring centers that track services
+Center.
+Students may also use other campus organized tutoring options that track

 All courses must be degree pursuant to be eligible for the program.